chiphogg/cppcon-2024-making-hard-tests-easy/hogg-cppcon-24.md

   - Note how pose is indexed by **physical displacement**, not position labels:
     - "After moving a signed distance `ds`, where am I?"
   - Here's an example API that takes a `RelativePath`.
+    - Let's see some callsites and their constructors
 - Pass ribbon and position as braced pair
   - Easy to understand what is meant
 - Pass a bare pose: implicitly converts to straight path through pose
 - "Tare" the relative path at a new zero: move the path
   - Somebody following our path, and they're _currently_ 50 meters back
+- Now that we're solid on paths, let's talk about along-path motion

 ---